showkoth/SpamDetector/README.md

   - 42,891 spam emails
   - 39,595 benign emails

-These sources contribute to a comprehensive dataset, covering a broad spectrum of spam tactics and legitimate communication styles.
-To ensure optimal model performance, we divide the dataset into three subsets:
+These sources collectively represent a robust cross-section of spam tactics, from early 2000s phishing attempts to more recent corporate campaigns.

 ### Train/Validation/Test Split
 To ensure reliable model development and evaluation, we divide the dataset into three subsets: